adlnet/xAPI-Spec/xAPI.md

 * The keys of an extensions map MUST be IRIs.
 * An LRS MUST NOT reject a Statement based on the values of the extensions map.
+* Extensions SHOULD* have at least one key/value pair
 * Clients SHOULD always strive to map as much information as possible into the built-in elements in order to leverage interoperability among Experience API conformant tools.
 * All extension IRIs SHOULD have controllers.